cincuranet/blog/_posts/2014-07-07-233467-master-detail-magic-thats-completely-clear.md

 In case you missed it.
 The `master` and `detail` are not connected whatsoever.
 I'm not setting `MasterId` nor `Master` property (neither touching `Details` property, which is `null` anyway).
 Shouldn't the `SaveChanges` call fail?
 If you already tried the code, you know it didn't failed.
 But why?

-Well after the cloud of smoke from frustration in works settles and you start tearing it apart piece by piece, it's pretty obvious.
+Well, after the cloud of smoke from frustration in works settles and you start tearing it apart piece by piece, it's pretty obvious.
 The two entites are actually connected.
 The `master.Id` is `0`, because that's the default value for `int`.
 Same for `detail.MasterId`.
 Makes complete sense, right?
 And so when you save it, [Entity Framework][2] figures it needs to save `Master` entity first, get the `Id` and then continue with `Detail` entity, that is now with updated `MasterId` because of previous step.

 And there you go.
 Completely clear, only once you do it really step by step.
 Still on a first sight bit counterintuitive.